 A key signature, in the form of a key symbol, simply states the SaLaTa note name that begins a "natural scale" ( = major scale).
 The key symbol text, within its characteristic brace, is always placed above the clef at the beginning of a line of music.
 The key symbol only affects one stave.
 A key symbol doesn't imply a tonic, it just specifies a portion of seven notes along a continuous chain of n7 steps ( = perfect fifths).
-The signature can also have one of the prefixes d, b, n (d = dark, b = bright, n = natural).
+The key symbol text can also have one of the prefixes d, b, n (d = dark, b = bright, n = natural).
 Consult chromatic.pdf and macfarlane.pdf for examples.

 The first occurrence of a "foreign note" (that is, a note that is not diatonic to the key signature), is marked with a specifier (accidental) that stays valid until the end of a measure.
-There are two types: up-comma (filled figure 6), down-comma (filled figure 9).
+There are two types: up-comma (filled figure 6), and down-comma (filled figure 9).
 A specifier only affects subsequent notes of the same color and at the same vertical position on the stave.

 There is never a specifier of the above kind being applied to a note that belongs to the key signature.
 The system is relative to the key in the key signature.
 This means that you can specify which note the foreign note is closer to (in accordance with Pythagorean tuning).
 If the key signature is nDo (C major), for example, the note Pa (between Do and Ro) can have either an up-comma to show that it is closer to Ro (that is, Pa = bPa = C#), or a down-comma to show that it is closer to Do (that is, Pa = dPa = Db).